On this page:

 Implement the school’s Emergency Management Plan

-Where an incident involves an international student, and if the information is known, the reporting school must advise ISOC whether the Department has accepted responsibility for ensuring appropriate accommodation and welfare arrangements (for example, if the student is a homestay student).
-Refer to the Department’s for more information.
+Where an incident involves an international student, and if the information is known, the reporting school must advise ISOC whether the department has accepted responsibility for ensuring appropriate accommodation and welfare arrangements (for example, if the student is a homestay student).
+Refer to the department’s International Student Program Policy for more information.

 In addition to the EMP, the immediate actions outlined below should be undertaken after an incident has been brought to the attention of the school.

 Identifying incident and immediate response

 Identification is when an incident is observed by or disclosed to a member of the school community.
 This can include disclosure by a student, staff member, family member or other person, to the school.
 For more information, refer to: Identifying the incident and immediate response.

 Ensure safety (in the event the suicide has occurred onsite):

 - administer first aid/seek medical assistance if appropriate

 - dial 000 to contact emergency services if necessary

 - provide support to any staff or students who witnessed the incident.